Memphis Nursing Home Abuse and Neglect Attorneys Helping Families

 At Bailey & Greer, PLLC, we know how important it is to you that your loved one feels safe and cared for.
 Our nursing home abuse lawyers have been serving families around West Tennessee for close to 30 years.
 We investigate allegations of nursing home abuse and negligence and hold the parties at fault responsible for their actions.

-Types of nursing home neglect and abuse
+What are the different types of nursing home neglect and abuse?

 There are many types of abuse and neglect in nursing homes all over the country, often the result of understaffing of nurses and other healthcare providers.
 Some of the most common types of abuse are the following: